THUDM/AgentBench/README.md

 python -m src.start_task -a
 ```

-This will launch five task_workers each for `dbbench-std`, `os-std`, and `kg-std` tasks and automatically connect them
+This will launch five task_workers each for `dbbench-std` and `os-std` tasks and automatically connect them
 to the controller on port 5000. **After executing this command, please allow approximately 1 minute for the task setup to complete.**

 ### Step 4.
 Start the assigner